Hilimii/ProjectWingman_Autosplitter/README.md

 ## Mission Mode
 * Autostarts the timer when gameplay begins, this is approximately 1.00s after pressing start to begin the mission.
 * Autosplits once at the end of the mission when 'Mission Complete' appears on the screen.
 * Autoresets every time you reset the mission.
-This will not work if you have completed a run and you haven't saved/cleared your splits.
+This will not work if you have completed a run or you have gold splits.
 ### Autostart Ignores Takeoff Sequence
 * Prevents the timer from automatically starting when beginning a takeoff sequence on any mission.
 ### Tunnel Run